JingzeTian/JingzeTian.github.io/content/project/example1-VirtualKeyboard/index.md

 Using eye-tracking for typing is like clicking keys one by one with a single finger.
 We were curious about whether the keyboard layout (especially its similarity to the QWERTY layout) would affect typing performance.

-Inspired by some papers related to the Quantitative Design of Virtual Keyboard Layout[^1,^2,^3] by Prof. Shumin Zhai, we conducted Monte Carlo simulations to create 5 virtual keyboard layouts with varying degrees of similarity to the QWERTY layout.
+Inspired by some papers related to the Quantitative Design of Virtual Keyboard Layout [^1] [^2] [^3] by Prof. Shumin Zhai, we conducted Monte Carlo simulations to create 5 virtual keyboard layouts with varying degrees of similarity to the QWERTY layout.

 ![image](2.jpg "5 virtual keyboard layouts")